Ballot Box Bunny

 Ballot Box Bunny is a 1951 Warner Bros.
 Merrie Melodies theatrical cartoon short directed by Friz Freleng and written by Warren Foster.
 The cartoon was released on October 6, 1951, and features Bugs Bunny and Yosemite Sam.

+The two main characters are depicted as rival candidates in elections for the position of mayor in a small town.

 Plot

 Yosemite Sam is running for mayor of a small town, offering such empty promises as: "There's enough fresh air and sunshine in this great country of ours for everybody – and I'll see to it, that you'll get your share!".
 Bugs Bunny is underneath the podium drinking carrot juice when Sam makes a pledge to make good on his previous promise "to rid this country of every last rabbit" if elected.
 Bugs is horrified and then decides he needs to fight Sam by running against him for mayor.
 Both of them proceed to engage in various stereotypical election ploys.

 Bugs tries to win the townspeople over with Theodore Roosevelt's famous "I speak softly, but I carry a BIG stick!" quote, even dressing up like Roosevelt.
 However, Sam declares "I speak LOUD and I carry a BIGGER stick, and I use it too!"
 He uses it on Bugs.
-Sam starts kissing babies (one of whom reacts by spitting the kiss off); he goes to kiss disguised Bugs, who plants one on Sam first then yells that "a bad man bit my wittle nose", attracting some women of the town who chastise Sam and rough him up as punishment.
+Sam starts kissing babies (one of whom reacts by spitting the kiss off); he goes to kiss disguised Bugs, who plants one on Sam first then yells that "a bad man bit my wittle nose" (imitating Red Skelton's "Mean Widdle Kid"), attracting some women of the town who chastise Sam and rough him up as punishment.

-Sam then steals Bugs' cigar stand at gunpoint ("If there's any giving away cigars, Yosemite Sam'll give 'em!").
-Bugs switches his free "SMELLO" cigars for five-cent ATOM Explosive ones ("You Will Get A BANG Out of This").
+Sam then steals Bugs' cigar stand at gunpoint.
+Bugs switches his free "SMELLO" cigars for five-cent ATOM explosive ones.
 Sam lights one for a voter, and it immediately explodes, resulting in Sam receiving a solid punch in the face.

 Sam then sends a boxful of "assorted" picnic ants to steal the food from Bugs' free picnic.
 As they march by carrying the food, Bugs inserts a stick of dynamite inside a watermelon.
 Sam is taking the food from the ants and packing it into a sack; he stuffs the watermelon in and cheerfully scurries behind a wall.
 After the explosion blows up the sack, everything in it, and much of Sam's clothing and hair, Sam emerges saying, "I hate that rabbit!"